Driveways (film): Synopsis

 Kathy and Cody check out of the motel and start sleeping in the house.
 Del helps Cody bury a dead cat, and takes him to bingo at the VFW.

-Linda one day offers to watch Cody while Kathy does some errands, but he does not share Brandon and Reese's love of wrestling and vomits rather than wrestle them.
-He runs out of Linda's house.
+Linda one day offers to watch Cody while Kathy does some errands, but he does not share Brandon and Reese's love of wrestling and vomits from anxiety rather than wrestle them.
+He runs out of Linda's house and back home.
 Del sees him and recalls how he, too, vomited once as a younger man while on a troop ship to the Korean War.
 Thereafter, Cody spends more time with the quieter Del.

 Kathy eventually gets the house clean enough to live in, and holds a yard sale.
 She suggests to Cody the possibility that instead of selling the house they move into it, which he supports.
 At the same time, Del's daughter, a judge in Seattle, tells him space has become available in a nursing home near her.

 Cody invites Del and the other neighborhood children to his birthday party at a local roller rink; when Del is the only invitee to show up they relocate to the VFW lodge and celebrate with Del's friends.

 Cody tells Del that he and his mother are planning to move in, and Del tells Cody he will be moving to be closer to his daughter and her wife.
+Upset, Cody runs off, but Del later finds and comforts him.
 Later, on the day Del moves out, he and Cody have a last conversation on his porch.
 Cody says Kathy told him they could still take the long trip to visit Del.
 Del jokes about Cody hitchhiking across the country, leading Del to recall a similar hitchhiking trip he took with a friend after leaving the Army, and ruminate about how it has since seemed like so many years have gone by so quickly but how he would not change much of it.